Ready to find the perfect college degree?

 Don’t be surprised to learn that you may need hands-on experience to earn your master’s in nursing education degree online.
 When it comes to nursing, there are some skills you can’t learn strictly through studies in the classroom – whether that classroom is physical or virtual.
-That’s why many online master’s in nursing education programs require, or at least offer, a nursing education practicum.
+That’s why many online master’s in nursing education programs require, or offer, a nursing education practicum.

 What to Expect from a Nursing Education Practicum

 How much hands-on experience for a master’s in nursing education degree do you need?
 It depends on the school and program you choose.
 Some schools require multiple practicum courses, while other programs might not require a practicum at all.
 Practicum requirements are often measured in clinical hours.
 Some of the top online master’s in nursing education programs require anywhere from 150 to 240 hours of nursing education practicum experience.

 Clinical work is a critical part of many master’s degree programs nursing, not just those in nursing education, according to the American Association of Colleges of Nursing.
 Some practicum courses include hours gaining experience in nursing education in clinical settings, like hospitals.
 Others focus on nursing education experience in academic settings like colleges.
 Because the goal is to gain hands-on experience for your master’s in nursing education degree, you will have to be on-site at your assigned workplace.
 At some schools, the practicum is a course you take during your final semester.
 You can apply the nursing and education coursework you have learned to a real-world work environment.
 Other schools may have practicum courses at different times during your education.

 How Nursing Education Practicums Work for Online Students